jooh6969/tp/docs/DeveloperGuide.md

     - 2a1.
 ClubHub displays an error message.
     - 2a2.
 Secretary corrects file and retries.
 - 2b.
 Duplicate entries in import file.
     - 2b1.
-ClubHub prompts whether to update or skip.
+ClubHub informs user that the malformed line has been skipped.
     - Use case resumes from step 2.

 ---